• Home

 Recommended Video

 Contrast that with the rhetoric we see around Silicon Valley’s latest push into “player-coaches,” along with its continued vilification and misunderstanding of managers.
-We saw Coinbase CEO Brian Armstrong telling workers to be more “front footed” as he flattens the organization or Meta’s Mark Zuckerberg saying he needs to cut back people-oriented things to invest more in compute infrastructure.
+We saw Coinbase CEO Brian Armstrong telling workers to be more “front footed” as he flattens the organization and Meta’s Mark Zuckerberg saying he needs to cut back people-oriented things to invest more in compute infrastructure.
 (Shout out to folks like Aaron Levie of Box for trying to “bring reality to the valley.”)
 Do we need to reimagine work, leadership and how we structure companies in the age of AI?
 Yes.
 Should we look to companies like Coinbase and Meta to lead the way?
 Not necessarily.
 Here’s why:

 Don’t criticize what you can’t understand.
 Nurturing great managers and creating layers of bureaucracy are two different things.
 Bayer CEO Bill Anderson understands the difference as he restructures the company.
 I’m less sure when I see Armstrong of Coinbase, a company that posted a 22% drop in revenue and net loss last quarter, dismiss “pure managers” as people creating layers that slow things down.
 You know what slows people down?
 Being misaligned on objectives, diminished, micromanaged, rudderless, disengaged, and isolated—not to mention being stuck in roles where they don’t advance or learn.
 There are certainly CEOs who are introverts or neurodivergent tinkerers who would rather chat with a robot than a room full of employees.
 But the best leaders appreciate the importance of leadership at all levels and in all forms across their organization.